Bachelor of Science in Applied Science (BSAS)

 • Environmental Policy (partially online)

 • Urban Studies (partially online)

-Admission to the BSAS major requires that the AS is complete or "in hand" before USF will admit the student.
+Admission to the BSAS major requires that the A.S. degree be awarded before USF will admit the student.
 BSAS strictly follows the USF Admissions deadlines.
-In these cases, students will not be admitted to BSAS without completion of the AS degree and may experience a one term gap after completion of the Associate in Science degree and initial admission to the University.
+In these cases, students will not be admitted to the BSAS degree program without completion of the A.S. degree, and may experience a one-term gap after initial admission to the University.

-Students admitted to the BSAS program are restricted from changing majors within the institution.
+Students admitted to the BSAS degree program are restricted from changing majors within the institution.